 Use each of these elements to create you unique-styled Hub landing page and remember, before you can start to build your Hub landing page, it's essential that you have some published projects to attach to the card lists.

 Managing your Hub database

-As a Hub Administrator you will also have special access to your database of participants via the Participant Relationship Manager (PRM).
-Use the PRM and the Hubs filter type to generate lists of your stakeholder who have engaged on one of your Hubs.
+As a Hub Administrator, you will also have special access to your database of participants via the Participant Relationship Manager (PRM).
+Use the PRM and the Hubs filter type to generate lists of your stakeholders who have engaged on one of your Hubs.

 To learn how to send email campaigns read our article Send emails to your database for more information.